The Art of Botanical Illustration

-Although the recent weather patterns here in the US might not suggest it, we are in the midst of Spring.
-It’s that time of year where people are out planting flowers or otherwise tending to their gardens.
+We are finally in the midst of Spring.
+It’s that time of year when people are out planting flowers or otherwise tending to their gardens.
 While some of us might not have a green thumb, botanical illustrations can still be aesthetically pleasing to the eye.
 And furthermore, perhaps something for us to aspire to as artists or gardeners.
-But even more that, botanical illustrations are an important aspect of scientific research.
+But even more, botanical illustrations are an important aspect of scientific research.

-Today’s photographic capabilities are a better means of capturing the beauty and inner working of plants; however, that has not always been the case.
+Today’s photographic capabilities are a better means of capturing the beauty and inner workings of plants; however, that has not always been the case.
 Before the invention of the macro lens or even microscopes, artists and scientists took to drawing the plants; both for science and visual pleasure.
-It is an artistic practice as old as 'art' itself.
-And although it was a necessary part of identifying plant life in decades past, it is a process which is still very much alive today.
+It is an artistic practice as old as “art” itself.
+And although it was a necessary part of identifying plant life in decades past, it is a process that is still very much alive today.

 Where Science and Botanical Art Meet

 The art itself can be traced back to the mid-1st century.
-Since it's beginning, various professions sought out and utilized the illustrations: physicians, pharmacists, botanical scientists, and gardeners to name a few.
+Since its beginning, various professions sought out and utilized the illustrations: physicians, pharmacists, botanical scientists, and gardeners to name a few.
 Contributions from botanical illustrators are numerous.
-Their work has helped to highlight plants distinguishing features which aide in the categorization of the differing plant species.
+Their work has helped to highlight plants distinguishing features which aid in the categorization of differentiating plant species.

 The Golden Age of Botanical Art

-Ross-Craig (1906-2006) is known for her artistic work and also for spearheading the publication of Drawings of British Plants, published between 1948-1973.
+Stella Ross-Craig (1906-2006) is known for her artistic work and also for spearheading the publication of Drawings of British Plants, published between 1948-1973.

 While the previous illustrators are no longer with us, Alice Tangerini (b.
 1949) is active in the botanical art world.
 Furthermore, she currently works for the Smithsonian’s National Museum of Natural History, having been there since 1972.